REQUEST TO BECOME A HISTORY OF CAPITALISM MINOR

 The minor is designed to provide students with the basic vocabulary of economics and business, but to deepen it with a longer, critical perspective on the development of capitalism.
 “Capitalism” has had many different meanings over time and students in the minor will also learn how its meanings have changed across time and how they continue to differ across place.

-This minor is offered collaboratively with courses from across the university, but is coordinated by the Department of History staff, and Edward Baptist (A&S), Lawrence Glickman (A&S), Sandra Greene (A&S), and Louis Hyman (ILR).
+This minor is offered collaboratively with courses from across the university, but is coordinated by the Department of History staff, and Edward Baptist (A&S), and Lawrence Glickman (A&S).

 History of Capitalism Minor Requirements